Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "Why help me?" he asked.
 "What do you gain from this?"

 "Information is my trade, Vèirnav.
-And you're carrying the biggest secret this city has seen in thirty-seven years." Èitar's smile sharpened.
-"Wherever that secret goes, I want to be close enough to catch the ripples.
+And you're carrying something significant." Èitar's smile sharpened.
+"Wherever this goes, I want to be close enough to catch the ripples.
 Consider me an investment in your survival."

-He looked at the ledger.
-At the letter, still folded inside, still unread.
-At the grave of a woman he'd never known but whose husband had loved her enough to hide his secrets beside her bones.
+He looked at the letter.
+At the note for Ròzsanav, still folded inside, still unread by its intended recipient.
+At the grave of a woman he'd never known but whose husband had loved her enough to hide his testimony beside her bones.

 "There's a woman I need to find.
 Vìzrav Còcalnòc.
 She lives in Merchant City."

 "The merchant's widow?
 She's easy enough to locate." Èitar's smile sharpened.
 "Why her?"

 "Because she's his daughter.
-And she deserves to hear what I have to say before anyone else does."

-"Even me?"

-"Even you."
+And because she has access to records that complete what's in this letter."

+"Two sources?"

+"His letter proves the system exists.
+Her household records prove it's still operating."
+Vèirnav tucked the pages carefully into his coat.
+"Together, they're enough to—"

+"To do what?
+Burn the whole thing down?" Èitar shook her head.
+"That's ambitious.
+Also suicidal."

+"To give her a choice.
+What she does with it—that's not mine to decide."

 Èitar studied him for a long moment.
 Then she nodded.